The 31 Most Awesome Road Trips From Chicago: Day Trips, Weekend Getaways, and Longer Excursions!

 If you’ve got at least 5 days on your hands, consider other weekend trips from Chicago to Memphis, Atlanta, Charlotte, or Virginia Beach.
 Make this the summer of the road trip!

-And if you want to get really crazy, here’s a detailed guide to driving from Chicago to Seattle (you’ll need about a week each way!)
+And if you want to get really crazy, here’s a detailed guide to driving from Chicago to Seattle (you’ll need about a week each way), and another from Chicago to Banff National Park in Canada!

 Do you have any other suggestions for great road trips from Chicago?
 Leave a comment and let us know!